Jacck/mcp-reasoner/README.md

 >     *NOTE* the implementation of these alpha simulators is not complete and is subject to change
 >
 >     - `mcts-002alt-alpha`
 >
 >         - Uses the Bidirectional Search Method along with an early *alpha* implementation of a Policy Simulation Layer
 >
+>         - Also includes an early *alpha* implementation of Adaptive Exploration Simulator & Outcome Based Reasoning Simulator
+>
+>     *NOTE* the implementation of these alpha simulators is not complete and is subject to change
+>
+>     - `mcts-003-alpha`
+>
+>         - Implements GPRO (Guided Policy with Recursive Optimization)
+>
+>         - Enhanced policy network with recursive optimization for improved path selection
+>
+>         - Dynamic adaptation of exploration/exploitation balance
+>
+>     *NOTE* GPRO implementation is in alpha stage and undergoing active development
+>
+>         - Uses the Bidirectional Search Method along with an early *alpha* implementation of a Policy Simulation Layer
+>